Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$: Abstract

 \section{Abstract}

-The quasi-2D metal \Sr~is one of the best characterized unconventional superconductors, yet the nature of its superconducting order parameter is still highly debated.
-Here we use ultrasound velocity to probe the superconducting state of \Sr. We observe a sharp jump in the shear elastic constant $c_{66}$ as the temperature is raised across the superconducting transition at $T_c$.
+The quasi-2D metal \Sr~is one of the best characterized unconventional superconductors, yet the nature of its superconducting order parameter is still highly debated \cite{Maeno94,Rice95,Mackenzie03}.
+This information is crucial to determine the pairing mechanism of Cooper pairs.
+Here we use ultrasound velocity to probe the superconducting state of \Sr. This thermodynamic probe is symmetry-sensitive and can help to identify the superconducting order symmetry \cite{Walker02, Sigrist02}.
+Indeed, we observe a sharp jump in the shear elastic constant $c_{66}$ as the temperature is raised across the superconducting transition at $T_c$.
 This directly implies that the superconducting order parameter is of a two-component nature.
-We discuss what states are compatible with this requirement and propose, given the other known properties of \Sr, that the most likely candidate is the $(1,0)$ state of the $E_g$ representation.
+Based on symmetry argument and given the other known properties of \Sr~\cite{Hassinger17, Pustogow19, Li19}, we discuss what states are compatible with this requirement and propose that the two-component order parameter, namely $\lbrace d_{xz}; d_{yz} \rbrace$, is the most likely candidate.